 Pay-Per-Click (PPC) Marketing is generally considered the gold standard for direct response online marketing.
 While there are numerous channels that offer a PPC model, it is most commonly associated with search engine marketing.
 In this seminar, students will learn how to leverage Google AdWords, the most widely used PPC marketing platform.

-Google Analytics is an exhaustive source of consumer data; monitoring website behavior.
+Google Analytics is an exhaustive source of consumer data which monitors website behavior.
 In this seminar, students will learn how to use this data to make better marketing decisions.

 - Rivers Pearce, Facilitator, Digital Marketing, SEO